AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_contact.md

 ## Removing a user from the block list

-Removes the specified user from the block list.
+This method removes the specified user from the block list.
 After removing a user from the block list, that user resumes their previous relationship with the local user, as a contact or a regular chat user, and can send and receive messages with the local user.

+For each App Key, the call frequency limit of this method is 50 per second.

 ### HTTP request